rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Exactly like man, the light from an angel (a created being) comes only from the creator.
 In other words the angels do not and cannot create ex-nihilo.
 They do not shine with their own light, and thus should never be worshipped.

-From a human perspective, angels are patterns of reality over time, with conscious agency, that we can participate within.
+From a human perspective, angels are patterns of reality over time that we can participate within.
-This includes the obvious case of participating in divine liturgy, but also the non-obvious cases of participating in technology or in politics or any worldly pattern that we participate within.
+This includes the obvious case of participating in divine liturgy, but also the non-obvious cases of participating in technology or in politics or any worldly pattern.
-It's important to understand that the worldly patterns that we participate within are in fact created spirits, and if they're directing you to Christ, then this spirit is an angel.
+It's important to understand that the worldly patterns that we participate within are in fact created spirits, and if they're directing you to Christ, then this is an angel, and if it's pointing in the opposite direction, then this is a fallen angel (such as the dark powers and principalities we struggle against daily).

-As "messengers" they deliver the word of God, and the word of God is the [Logos](../logos/index.md), who is Christ Jesus.
+As "messengers" angels deliver the revealed word of God, and the word of God is the [Logos](../logos/index.md), who is incarnate in the person of Christ Jesus.
-And it is God who is the source of light from an angel, the uncreated energy of God.
-The angels in turn minister to the divine will, that we may participate within His divine will.
+The angels minister to the divine will, that we may participate within His divine will through Christ Jesus.

+And further the "message" is *Logia*, the revealed stories, which includes everything, including scripture, mathematics, technology, and even geology.
+In fact every scientific discipline is itself a communion of God and man (literally the person of Christ) and is ministered to by His angels, such that we can participate in these created spirits (these patterns of reality, be it technology or even geology).

+Likewise, those patterns of reality that point us away from Christ, these are fallen spirits, including political ideologies, nation states, central banks, and so on.
+We are living in the midst of spirits, angelic and demonic, everywhere we look.